geilerloui/deep-learning/reinforcement-learning/Lesson-6.md

 ## 1. Introduction

 This lesson covers material in **Chapter 6** (especially 6.1-6.6) of the textbook.
-In this lesson we will learn " temporal-difference " or TD learning, real life is not an episodic task, we will need to come up with something else than what we previously saw.
+In this lesson we will learn " temporal-difference " or TD learning, real life is not an episodic task, we will need to come up with something else than what we previously saw. **TD-learning is a combination of Monte Carlo ideas and dynamic programming idea**

 If an agent is playing chess, instead of waiting until the end of an episode to see if it's won the game or not, it will at every move be able to estimate the probability that it's wining the game, or a self-driving car at every turn will be able to estimate if it's likely to crash, and if necessary, amend its strategy to avoid disaster.